abhisheksr01/spring-boot-microservice-best-practices/README.md

 - #### [CircleCI](https://circleci.com/)

   CircleCI is a Software as a Service (SaaS) CI/CD pipeline tool chain in the DevOps world.
-Personally I found it quite easy to integrate with the GitHub repo and start building my CI/CD pipeline.
+Personally I found it quite easy to integrate with the GitHub repo and start building my CI/CD pipeline.<br/>
   CircleCI runs each job in a separate container or VM.
 That is, each time your job runs CircleCI spins up a container or VM to run the job in.

   At the time of writing this article CircleCI's free-tier provides 2500 free credits to run GitHub & Bit Bucket repositories based pipelines.